trebeljahr/trebeljahr.com/_posts/On the beauty of living and the fragility of humanity.md

 ---
-title: "On the beauty of being alive."
+title: "The beauty of being alive."
+subtitle: "And the fragility of humanity.
+Or why things matter."
 excerpt: "I am sitting alone in my room.
 It is dark outside and my speakers play some soft and mellow music.
 FKJ, beautiful piano, some techno mixed into it... "
 coverImage: "/assets/blog/barnsley-fern.jpg"
 date: "2021-02-16T05:35:07.322Z"